 Because Les Passees relies on commercial partnerships for store space, the announcement about this year’s store will be made as soon as possible.
-For 30 years, Stock Exchange has been held in the fall.
+For over 30 years, Stock Exchange has been held in the fall.
 Watch the Les Passees website and Facebook page to keep informed about the location and important dates.

 - What portion of sales is kept by Stock Exchange?

 Les Passeess Stock Exchange accepts consignment of a variety of upscale household items with a 30/70 split.
 The 30 percent share for Les Passees stays in Memphis to benefit the club’s current projects.
 Review the Consignment Contract for more details.
 All consignors set prices for their merchandise.
 Les Passees reserves the right to refuse consignment of any item at any time.
 Payments for items sold are completed by check within a few weeks of store closing.

 - What items do you take at Stock Exchange, and can I consign clothes?